omoefe-123/Marketpeak_Ecommerce/README.md

  ## 1.2.
 Obtain and prepare the E-commerce Website Template
  I obtained and prepared a pre-existing e-commerce website template
  ![Html-Template](Images/html-template.jpg)
+ I downloaded a Website Template by visiting (Tooplate)
  ![Template-download](Images/Template-download.jpg)

  I obtained also the url